Dream UP!

 Dream Up!
 Child Care Supply-Building Grant Program.

 Project Growth is one of many initiatives DCF introduced to stabilize our communities’ child care systems and boost Wisconsin’s economy.
 As one of its grant programs, Dream Up! provided funding and strategic planning guidance to support child care supply-building through a collaborative community approach.
 After awarding a couple of cohorts of recipients, DCF partnered with KW2 to conduct an evaluation.
 Early findings were released in October 2022, and the final reports for the Dream Up! grant program are now available as well.
-Access each report below:
+To learn more about Project Growth click here.

-Childcaring Staff were on several community teams within our service area.
+Childcaring Staff are on several community Dream Up! teams within our service area.

 To learn more about each team, click on the county.